ShaYmez/hblink3-docker-install/README.md

 apt-get install -y git
 ```
 ### Installation
-1. Have preferably a clean Dabian 10 or 11 system.
+1. Preferably a clean Dabian 10 or 11 system.
 Make sure your system is up to date with the latest apt repository database.
 You must be super user "root" to run this installer successfully.
 ```sh
 apt update
 sudo su
 ```
 2. It is very important that the installer runs from the /opt directory!
-We will then want to get this repository and clone it to the /opt directory.
+We will then want to get this repository and git clone it to the /opt directory.
 ```sh
 cd /opt
 git clone https://github.com/ShaYmez/hblink3-docker-install
 ```
-3. Now cd in to the cloned repo and execute the install script.
+3. Now enter in to the cloned repo and execute the install script.
 No need to chmod as permissions are already satisfied.
 ```sh
 cd hblink3-docker-install
 ./hblink3-docker-install.sh
 ```
 4. follow the install and any prompts!
 It it will prompt you for kernel updates if neccassary.
-5. Once the installation is complete it is recommended to reboot the machine.
+5. Once the installation is complete you will be presented with the first time run menu.
+Edit your config or exit to complete setup.

 ### New Menu System released with this installer!

 ![New HBlink Menu System](img/HBLINK_menu.png "HBlink-menu")

 6. Once the installation is complete you will be guided to the Setup Menu.
 To interact with this menu follow the on-screen
 instructions!
 Set up and configure your system with the new menu system!
-Once finihsed hit 'Finish Setup & Exit' to exit out of the
+Once finihsed hit 'Finish Setup & Exit' to exit out of the setup menu.
-setup menu.
-Dont forget to reboot your machine!

 7. To enter the HBlink control menu, type the command
 ```sh